Yavonix/learning-ml-rl/rl-notes/note_taking/Exercises.md

 $$

 4.6:
-In 3 we would need some mechanism of assigning probabilities of selecting each action as opposed to taking a simply argmax.
+In 3 we would need some mechanism of assigning probabilities of selecting each action as opposed to taking a simple argmax.
 This might mean:
 - Greedy action $a^*=1-\epsilon+\frac{\epsilon}{|\mathcal{A}(s)|}$
 - Other actions $= \frac{\epsilon}{|\mathcal{A}(s)|}$